-Mouth Cancer Action Month is an annual charity campaign which aims to raise awareness of mouth cancer and save lives by promoting the values of prevention and early detection.
-The campaign is about making everybody more mouthaware and throughout November, dentists and other healthcare professionals are supporting the campaign by highlighting the risk factors and signs and symptoms associated with the disease.
+Mouth Cancer Action Month is an annual charity campaign.
+It aims to raise awareness of mouth cancer and save lives by promoting the values of prevention and early detection.
+The campaign is about making everybody more mouth aware.
+Throughout November, dentists and other healthcare professionals are supporting the campaign by highlighting the risk factors and signs and symptoms associated with the disease.

 By making sure people understand the causes of mouth cancer and recognise the early warning signs, we can encourage healthier lifestyles and reduce the number of people diagnosed with the disease.

 In the UK, more than 8,300 people were diagnosed with mouth cancer last year.
 Globally, there are in excess of 300,000 new cases every year.
 The number of people being diagnosed with mouth cancer has grown by around a third in the last decade.
 This makes it one of very few cancers which are predicted to increase further in the coming years.

 What causes mouth cancer?

 Mouth cancer is now the eleventh most common cancer worldwide.
 Although risk factors (such as smoking and alcohol) are responsible for many mouth cancers, it is a disease that can affect anyone at any time – and this is one of the reasons it is so important to always be on the lookout for signs and symptoms.